Expensify/App/e2e/README.md

 }
 ```

 3. Send a status back to the server.
-This is important, so the server know whether you command succeeded.
+This is important, so the server knows whether your command succeeded.
 Either use the
    prebuilt `sendStatus` method, or implement your own response logic:
 ```js
 case Commands.MY_NEW_COMMAND: {
   // ...